 Of all the registered complaints, around 115,903 of them were reported by victims claiming financial loss that totaled to a whopping $500 million.

 The report further revealed that the IC3 officials review all complaints pertaining to a loss of above $100,000.
-Here, the based on faith, .
+Here, the IC3 officials accept complaints based on faith, even if a complainer has reported a loss of below $100,000.

 That’s a lot of faith at stake!
 I too would follow suit and agree to the IC3’s figure on faith, barring the ones like the most occurring FBI-related scams, followed by identity theft and advance fee fraud.
-Still, the figures drawn up in its pie chart show the number of , while .
+Still, the figures drawn up in its pie chart show the number of work-from-home scams to be 17,352, while FBI scams stood at 14,350.
 Such figures have shaken my faith and ruffled my logic to my wits end.

 Any criminal entrepreneur should know about clubbing these money-making schemes and run multiple FBI romance scams simultaneously.
 Or better still, he/she could administer some work-from-home romance scams.
 This could spell out to be a great money-spinner after all.